Dspace-Fi/saf-archiver/cmd/saf-archiver/README.md

 $ saf-archiver input-filename.csv output-directory
 ```

 `saf-archiver` requires one input file, csv-datafile containing the imported information.
 You can use `prepare-csv` -program to format the input file.
 Another required parameter is output directory *that should not exist* before program is run.
-Created directory should contain a simple archive formatted package created from the inputted data, which can be optionally zipped and imported to DSpace with `[dspace]/bin/dspace import` command.
+Created directory should contain a simple archive formatted package created from the inputted data, which can be optionally zipped and imported to DSpace with `[dspace]/bin/dspace import` command. `saf-archiver` handles only metadata - you can add files to generated archive with `add-file` command.

-# TODO

- * more documentation
- * handle files in archive

 # Author

 (C) University of Eastern Finland 2016

-The program was written during 2016 in SURIMA (Suomi rinnakkaistallennuksen mallimaaksi - Finland for a model country in parallel publishing) -project, in the University of Eastern Finland by Ilja Sidoroff ilja.sidoroff@uef.fi.
+The program was written during 2016 in SURIMA (Suomi rinnakkaistallennuksen mallimaaksi) project, in the University of Eastern Finland by Ilja Sidoroff <ilja.sidoroff@uef.fi>.
 It is licensed with a MIT License.